Nathaniel Appleton Haven

 Nathaniel Appleton Haven (July 19, 1762 – March 13, 1831) was an American politician, a physician, and served as a U.S. Representative from New Hampshire.

 Early life

 Haven was born in Portsmouth in the Province of New Hampshire.
 He attended Phillips Exeter Academy, where he graduated in 1807 with distinctions.
 He then pursued classical studies, was educated by the Reverend Dr. Nathaniel Appleton, and graduated in medicine from Harvard College in 1779.

 Career

-Haven practiced his profession in Portsmouth and also engaged in mercantile pursuits, and was editor of the Portsmouth Journal until 1825.
+Haven practiced his profession in Portsmouth and also engaged in mercantile pursuits.
+His son, Nathaniel A. Haven, Jr., was editor of the Portsmouth Journal until 1825.

 Serving as a ship's surgeon in the latter part of the Revolutionary War, Haven was captured by the British and was a prisoner of war aboard the Jersey prison ship at New York for a short time.

 Elected as a Federalist to the Eleventh Congress, Haven served as United States Representative for the state of New Hampshire from (March 4, 1809 – March 3, 1811).